 React Native is not perfect, and Iodine mentioned several pitfalls to watch out for.
-Developers need to take special precautions to avoid runtime errors and the documentation for this framework is not comprehensive.
-It could make programmers spend extra time researching the inner workings of RN.
+Developers need to take special precautions to avoid runtime errors, and the documentation for this framework is not comprehensive.
+It could make programmers research extra the inner workings of RN.

-In the end, the development team was able to release Start for iOS in three months.
-And later (in about a year’s time) they've made an Android version in another three months.
+In the end, the development team could release Start for iOS in three months.
+And later (in about a year’s time) they made an Android version in another three months.

 Gyroscope specializes in health analytics.
 Their online personal dashboard helps users learn more about their daily activities and achieve their health-related goals – be they 6-pack abs, weight loss or peace of mind.
 Gyroscope can integrate with popular fitness trackers like FitBit.
-It also utilizes AI to assist in teaching people healthier behavior.
+It also uses AI to help teach people healthier behavior.

-The company has received $1.3M in investment and their iPhone and Android apps rank 4,5 and 3,5 stars on their respective marketplaces.
+The company has received $1.3M in investment and their iPhone and Android apps rank 4,5 and 3,5 stars in their respective marketplaces.

 The apps were built using React Native.
 It was no surprise – Eric Florenzano, one of the original co-founders, was a big fan of React.js.
 So he decided to try RN for their mobile app.

-Anand Sharma, the other co-founder, was also impressed with its ease of use.
+Anand Sharma, the other co-founder, also found it easy to use.

 ‘Within a few hours, I was able to edit elements on the page and style them with a Flexbox/CSS-like syntax.
 It was magical.’

 Apparently, the experience was successful, as in April 2017 Gyroscope hired a custom software development company to create an Android version of their app also using React Native.
 And now it has over 100.000 downloads on Play Market.